Geordie Williamson, Director

 Larissa Fedunik-Hofman studied Mechanical Engineering and Arts at the University of Queensland and the Technical University of Munich.
 While undertaking a PhD in solar chemistry at the University of Newcastle, she began working in STEM publishing and science communications.
 After graduating, she worked at the Australian Academy of Science producing educational articles and videos.

 Larissa joined SMRI in December 2020.
 Larissa blogs about science and history and has written articles for New Scientist, Smithsonian Magazine and RenewEconomy.
-She is currently a volunteer for Pint of Science Australia.
+She is currently a volunteer in the central communications team for the science advocacy charity Pint of Science Australia.

 Ms Hannah Bryant, Administration Officer